podpea/javascript/README.md

     // ..
   }

-  - If you have a complex or difficult to read condition, move it into a variable
+  - If you have a complex or difficult to read condition, move it into a variable.
+Just make a judgement.

   ```javascript
   // bad